-- · Describe monitoring and its importance in improving abortion- - · Describe the general steps for - Understand and contribute medications, and supplies, the
+- · Describe monitoring and its - Describe the general steps for

-60 minutes: Facilitator Presentation and Group Discussion
+30 minutes: Facilitator Presentation and Group Discussion

 Note:

 - Content and methods for this unit will vary depending on the setting and on the stage of the monitoring/integration/sustainability plan. - Prior to teaching this unit, the facilitator should assess how the quality of patient care is monitored and what (if any) data systems are in place. - Facilitators should work with site leaders to establish a written monitoring work plan and an integration/sustainability work plan.